Metaswitch/clearwater-docker/README.md

 rake test[default.svc.cluster.local] PROXY={{Bono external IP addresss}} ELLIS={{external IP address of one of your nodes}}:30080 SIGNUP_CODE=secret
 ```

+All of the stateless Clearwater services: i.e. everything except Cassandra, Chronos and Astaire can be dynamically scaled up and down by running e.g.
+`kubectl scale deployment sprout --replicas=3`
+(The other exception is Bono depending on how it is exposed external to your deployment -- see above).

+Astaire and Chronos clusters can also be scaled up and down (although see limitation below).

+### Limitations

+Clearwater stateful service clusters (Chronos, Astaire and Cassandra).
+- The Cassandra cluster is left in a bad state if a Cassandra pod is destroyed.
+The cluster continues to think that the destroyed pod is part of the cluster.
+- Chronos and Astaire clusters are left in a bad state if pods are destroyed without the prestop handler being allowed to execute successfully.

 ## Manual Turn-Up

 If you can't or don't want to use Compose, you can turn the deployment up manually under Docker.